 This year's theme is Feudal Era Japan.
 Mitsuki and Kitsuba would love to see what you come up with!
 Note you do not have to be from something in this period but there will be a special award for anyone that falls in this category!

-This category is for people who only want to show off their costume on stage for fun.
+EXHIBITION: This category is for people who only want to show off their costume on stage for fun.
 It will not be for competing to receive awards.
 This category allows: commission costumes and store-bought costumes.
-There will be a limit to this category depending on contestants and does not require pre-registration.
+There will be a limit to this category depending on contestants.

-Anyone entering will automatically be considered for this award if their cosplay fits this years theme for the convention.
-Which is 1980's and 1990's anime and video games!
+FEUDAL ERA AWARD: Anyone entering will automatically be considered for this award if their cosplay fits this years theme for the convention.

 All costumes must have been made from scratch by the costume creator.
 Most of your items need to be made by you.
 Commissioned costumes cannot be entered into the contest but is welcomed to be in the exhibition category.
 No fanart costumes will only be permitted in the original design category.
 All costumes must be derived from the original source material/artist/creator.

 You can pre-register using the form below!
 You can register also at the convention, however, judging time preference will be given to those who pre-register first.
 Everything will be first come first serve for the contest at the cosplay sign-in/judging table.
 Remember if your costume is being judged for craftsmanship you must have a printed reference of your character for the accuracy score.
 It is preferred for it to be a color printout, but bringing figures, tablets, manga, books, laptops, etc., will also be accepted.
 Please have your references and cosplays ready for your judging time.